Central Plaza (Dublin): History

-The building was discovered to have reached a height of 150 ft, exceeding 120 feet approved by Dublin Corporation, and it was suggested that the building would have to rebuilt using traditional methods, allowing the hangers to be removed.
+The building was discovered to have reached a height of 150 ft, exceeding 120 feet approved by Dublin Corporation, and it was suggested that the building would have to be rebuilt using traditional methods, allowing the hangers to be removed.
 It was the engineering required on the roof from the hanging floors that had increased the height of the block.
 A public enquiry was opened on 19 February 1974 and lasted 3 days.
 The greatest concern among the objectors was the dangerous precedent it could set if architects and builders could construct buildings over 25% taller than the approved plans with no recourse.
 Architect and activist, Duncan Stewart commented that the building would "stand forever as a monument in Dublin to show that you could overpower authority if you had money."

 Construction was halted for a year.
-Rather than reduce the building's height so late in construction, the Central Bank appealed to Minister for Local Government James Tully who approved the height increase.
+Rather than reducing the building's height so late in construction, the Central Bank appealed to Minister for Local Government James Tully who approved the height increase.
 The project, which was carried out by Sisk Group, was completed in 1978, and included a replica of the Commercial Buildings in a different location on the site.
 This replica used the facade, which was supposed to be retained in situ, but this was abandoned when the adjoining Georgian-style buildings were also acquired.
 This allowed Stephenson to re-orientate the building to face Fownes Street.
 The original facade was discarded and a replica constructed in its place.
 By the time the whole development was finished in 1978, it had cost £10 million, more than five times the initial budget.

 The plaza was occupied by the Occupy Dame Street movement in 2011–2012.